 If you find a furniture item that’s slightly damaged, you may be able to ask for an additional discount of 10-15% off.
-Keep in mind that damaged items on the clearance wall are usually priced low because of the damage, but if you find an item that’s not properly marked, you can politely ask for a discount.
+Keep in mind that damaged items on the clearance wall are usually priced low because of the damage, but if you find an item that’s not properly marked, you can try politely asking for a discount.

 7. Know when to shop for seasonal items.

 When the seasonal items hit the shelves at Hobby Lobby, it isn’t long before they go on sale.
-The major seasonal items (i.e. spring, summer, Easter, fall, and Christmas) start at 40% off and usually stay there or at 50% off until the holiday happens.
-Note that this pricing strategy does not apply to candy items, which don’t go on sale).
+The major seasonal items (i.e. spring, summer, Easter, fall, and Christmas) start at 40% off and usually stay there until the holiday happens.
+Note that this pricing strategy does not apply to candy items, which don’t go on sale until they’re clearanced.